stephensl/RB129/study_guide_interview.md

 In resolving constants, Ruby will first search lexically, then move to the superclass, and finally search the top level scope.
 Since the reference is located within the `Fruit#number_of_seeds` method, Ruby finds the constant `SEEDS` within the `Fruit` class and returns it.

 # to_s
+  By default, `Object#to_s` returns the name of the class, and an encoding of the object id.
+It is recommended to define a custom `to_s` method in each class in order to output more useful information based on the class.

+  The `puts` method automatically calls `to_s` on its argument, as does string interpolation.